Evidence Based Change

 Coaching is not tutoring.

-While I have locations in both the Inner West of Sydney and Bathurst, I am experienced at coaching over phone and email.
-Actually, I love coaching over the phone.
+I love coaching over the phone.
 I think it gives people a sense of both challenge, support but keeps the mastery of change firmly in the coachee’s hands.

 Does sitting in a room facing someone who is asking you questions seem like something that might freak you out?
 Why not do walking coaching?
 Some people just think better on their feet or in a park (my favourite) or looking at the beach.
 Mix things up!